Multi-Agent Path Finding

 Call for Submissions

-We invite researchers and practitioners to submit novel, original, and significant works, on all aspects of MAPF, to the JAIR special track.
+We invited researchers and practitioners to submit novel, original, and significant works, on all aspects of MAPF, to the JAIR special track.

 Submissions must be original, meaning that they have not previously appeared in the archival proceedings of any scholarly conference or journal.
 Papers that have only appeared at workshops or only as extended abstracts of no more than 2 pages are considered original.
 Substantially extended and improved versions of archival conference papers may also be considered original, provided that authors include appropriate citations to the conference paper and explain how their new submission extends and improves upon the earlier work.